jar398/eol_testbed/doc/setup.md

     rbenv install 2.4.2
     rbenv global 2.4.2
     gem install bundler --pre
-    # Jeremy: IT IS BEST IF YOU KILL YOUR SHELL NOW AND RESTART ONE.
+    # Jeremy says: IT IS BEST IF YOU KILL YOUR SHELL NOW AND RESTART ONE.
     gem install rubocop
-    # I don't know why bundler is installed twice?
+    # I don't know why there are two 'gem install's for bundler?
     gem install bundler
     # I don't think I did this command (or maybe it failed).
 No matter.
     xcode-select --install
-    cd to the eol_website project directory (which you get from github)
+    cd to the eol_website project directory
-    # This didn't work the first time - nokogiri failed.
+    # This didn't work for me the first time - nokogiri failed.
     bundle
     rake db:reset
 ```

  * To get `bundle` to complete without errors for `libxml` or `nokogiri`,
-   I had to check stackoverflow multiple times.
+   I had to consult stackoverflow multiple times.
 I'm sorry to say I'm
    not sure exactly what fixed the problem, but my notes end with a reference
-   to [this stackoverflow question](https://stackoverflow.com/questions/39937394/gem-install-nokogiri-v-1-6-8-1-fails) and this command:<br />
+   to [this stackoverflow question](https://stackoverflow.com/questions/39937394/gem-install-nokogiri-v-1-6-8-1-fails) and this command:
-    `  bundle config build.nokogiri --use-system-libraries --with-xml2-include=/usr/local/opt/libxml2/include/libxml2`
+      * `bundle config build.nokogiri --use-system-libraries --with-xml2-include=/usr/local/opt/libxml2/include/libxml2`
- * Tweak secrets.yml:
+ * Tweak `secrets.yml`:
       * Change `3000` to `2999` (because we are not running the publishing server)
       * Change `url: 'http://localhost:3000'` to `url: 'http://beta-repo.eol.org'` (repository)
  * Install and start `mysql` if not already there.